datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 This is pretty cool, because you can write very concise code to update your data structures on the fly, but it can also be pretty dangerous.
 Some method calls don't change the object they're called on, while others do, so watch out.

-Let's take a step back here and summarise this. you have Python functions, like print(), type() and max(), that you can call like this:
+Let's take a step back here and summarise this. you have Python functions, like type(), max() and round(), that you can call like this:
 There's also methods, which are functions that are specific to Python objects.
 Depending on the type of the Python object you're dealing with, you'll be able to use different methods and they behave differently.
 You can call methods on the objects with the dot notation, like this for example.

 There's much more to tell about Python objects, methods and how Python works internally, but for now, let's stick to what I've talked about here.
 It's time to get some exercises and add methods to your evergrowing skillset!